Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance: Introduction

-Recent studies ~\cite{jiawei2024large,du2025cams,piao2025agentsociety,liu2024human,ju2025trajllm,shao2024chain,bhandari2024urban,li2024geo} guide large language models (LLMs) to generate synthetic human mobility trajectories in a zero-shot way.
-Compared to other researches~\cite{feng2020learning, zhu2023difftraj,ouyang2018non} that train a mobility/trajectory model based on on real-world human mobility data, LLM-based methods enable large-scale data generation while preserving individual privacy.
-These methods model the LLM as a human agent, prompting it to perform step-by-step reasoning over mobility intentions based on a given user profile, and then generate trajectories accordingly.
+Recent studies ~\cite{jiawei2024large,du2025cams,piao2025agentsociety,liu2024human,ju2025trajllm,shao2024chain,bhandari2024urban,li2024geo} prompt large language models (LLMs) to generate synthetic mobility trajectories in a zero-shot way.
+Unlike approaches that train a trajectory model on real-world data~\cite{feng2020learning, zhu2023difftraj,ouyang2018non}, LLM-based methods enable large-scale data generation while preserving individual privacy.
+These methods treat the LLM as a human agent: given a user profile, the model reasons step by step about a person's mobility intentions and produces a trajectory accordingly.
 They focus on making each agent’s behavior more human-like by modeling individual-level cognitive processes such as intention and reflection.
-However, they generate each individual's trajectory independently, without any population-level coordination mechanism, thereby failing to capture the emergence of collective behaviors such as mobility scaling laws~\cite{brockmann2006scaling}.
-As demonstrated by our study (details in Section~\ref{sec:limitation_soa}), existing simulation methods cannot fully reproduce population-level mobility behavior pattern observed in real-world data.
-In this work, we aim to \textit{develop a LLM-based mobility simulation framework that preserves realistic individual behaviors while also matching population-level mobility patterns observed in real-world data.}
+These methods, however, simulate each agent on its own, with no mechanism to coordinate behavior across the population.
+Individual trajectories may therefore look plausible while their aggregate fails to reproduce the mobility patterns seen in real data (Section~\ref{sec:limitation_soa} provides empirical evidence).
+This gap matters for downstream tasks such as transportation planning and epidemic modeling, where decisions hinge on accurate population-level flows, behavioral heterogeneity, and rare events rather than on individually plausible routines.
+Our goal is to \textit{develop an LLM-based mobility simulation framework that keeps individual behavior realistic while also matching the population-level patterns found in real data.}